1 COLLECTING, CONTROLLING, AND PROCESSING YOUR PERSONAL

 You have the right to restrict our use of your Data in certain circumstances.
 If you wish to ask to exercise your rights in this regard, please contact our Data Protection Officer.

 An Automated Decision is a decision that has a legal or similar significant effect on you, that is made by processing your Personal Data solely by automatic means.
 No humans are involved in the decision-making process.
 You have a general right not to be subjected to an Automated Decision or Automated Profiling.
 We don’t use your Data to carry out Automated Decision Making or Profiling.

 3.3 YOUR RIGHT TO OBJECT AND WITHDRAW YOUR CONSENT TO DATA PROCESSING.

-Where our legal basis (1.6 Section 1.6 Legal Bases for Processing your Personal Data.) for processing your Personal Data is based on our legitimate interests, you have the right to object.
-You also have the right to withdraw your consent to any processing at any time, however if we cannot process your data it may make it difficult, impossible or unlawful for us to enter into or continue a contract of carriage with you, or provide services to you.
+Where our legal basis for processing your Personal Data is based on our Legitimate Interest, you have the right to object.
+You have the right to withdraw any Consent you gave to the processing of your Data.
+If we cannot Process your Data it may make it difficult, impossible or unlawful for us to enter into or continue a contract of carriage with you, or provide services to you.

-If you want to object or withdraw your Consent please contact our Data Protection Officer.
-(See 1.3.2 Contact Details).
+If you want to object or withdraw your Consent, please contact our Data Protection Officer.

 3.4 YOUR RIGHT TO MAKE A COMPLAINT.

-If you are unhappy about the way we handle your Personal Data please contact our Data Protection Officer and we will do our best to address your concerns swiftly and resolve any issues you have.
-(See 1.3.2 Contact Details).
+If you are unhappy about the way we handle your Personal Data, please contact our Data Protection Officer.
+We will do our best to address your concerns swiftly and resolve any issues you may have.